steveschnepp/blog.pwkf.org/_posts/2022-08-07-two-programming-religions-code-data.md

 Everything is done to ensure that **every change is only changing a small area**.

 One's most important asset is the code.
-As it is fully debugged & testest, it therefore should not change much.
+As it is fully debugged & tested, it therefore should not change much.
 Additions are welcome for added features.
-Special care is taken to put layer upon layer in order to be able for the code to survive any outside change, usually via anticorruption patterns.
+Special care is taken to put layer upon layer in order to be able for the code to survive any outside change, usually via anti-corruption patterns.

 The PHP/MySQL tandem is a typical example of this philosophy, I think this has precisely led to the common understanding that MySQL is a database that is